open-mmlab/mmgeneration/docs/tutorials/inception_stat.md

-# How to Extract Inception State
+# Tutorial 5: How to Extract Inception State for FID Evaluation

 In MMGeneration, we provide a [script](https://github.com/open-mmlab/mmgeneration/blob/master/tools/utils/inception_stat.py) to extract the inception state of the dataset.
 In this doc, we provide a brief introduction on how to use this script.